 Having a strong and reliable lone worker safety monitoring system in place tells your employees that their safety is a top priority.
 How you monitor your employees may vary, but here are a few features to consider when evaluating different monitoring options:

 - Does it offer a 24-hour emergency monitoring capability?

 - Is it a mobile solution?

 - Does it combine technologies: such as a wearable device, a mobile app, and an off-site monitoring team?

-- Does it have instant connection to first responders?
+- Does it have a direct connection to first responders?

-- Does the lone worker have to go through multiple steps to get help?
+- Will the lone worker have to go through multiple steps to get help?

-The key is to provide effortless aid to lone workers whenever they need it, night or day, weekends or holidays.
+The key is to provide effortless aid to lone workers whenever they need it–night or day, even during weekends or holidays.
 Additionally, pay close attention to the steps it takes for your lone workers to trigger an alert.
 Asking an employee to log into their mobile device, find an app, wait for it to load, then find the “help” or call button is not enough.
 It might check the box for your organization, but it won’t give your lone workers peace of mind.
 They know that in an emergency, those extra steps just aren’t practical.
 Besides, even when your people are able to go through all those steps, they will add precious seconds to emergency response times.

 Companies can use a lone worker safety app like SafeSignal to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
-If your safety protocols have yet to include these kinds of capabilities, your employees are still in danger and are likely feeling the stress of it.
-Give them and your company peace of mind knowing they are being protected wherever they are working.
+If your safety protocols don’t include these capabilities, your employees are still in danger and are likely feeling the stress of it.
+Give them and your company peace of mind, knowing they are being monitored even when they are alone.

 Want to learn more about how AlertMedia can improve your lone worker safety?